oven-sh/bun/docs/guides/ecosystem/reejs.md

 │  bun
 │
 ◇  Should we install dependencies for you?
-│  No
+│  Yes
 │
 ◇   ────────────────────────────────────────────────╮
 │                                                   │
-│  cd into ./reejs-project and run `reejs install`  │ │                                                   │
+│  cd into ./my-reejs-app and run `reejs install`  │
+│                                                   │
 ├───────────────────────────────────────────────────╯
 │